MicrosoftDocs/content-templates/templates/org/aac/aac-sample-solution-content.md

 > REQUIRED STATEMENT: Include the following statement to introduce the section:

-Cost Optimization focuses on ways to reduce unnecessary expenses and improve operational efficiencies.
+Cost Optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the Cost Optimization pillar](/azure/architecture/framework/cost/overview).

 > How much will this cost to run?
 See if you can answer this without dollar amounts.
 > Are there ways I could save cost?